Free eBooks Available Below- Links are live

 Books Available on Apple, Amazon and Google Play:

-The Gospel in the Psalms, On the Road to Emmaus, Christ Frees Me to Pray, A Lay Lutheran Confesses, Only to Thy Cross I Cling, Simply Put, By The Spirit, He Said It-He Meant It, Ten Reasons to Love Jesus, You Have Questions-You Are Not Alone, Jesus Taught in Parables, All is Gift: Living in Thanksgiving.
+The Gospel in the Psalms, On the Road to Emmaus, Christ Frees Me to Pray, A Lay Lutheran Confesses, Only to Thy Cross I Cling, Simply Put, By The Spirit, He Said It-He Meant It, Ten Reasons to Love Jesus, You Have Questions-You Are Not Alone, Jesus Taught in Parables, All is Gift: Living in Thanksgiving, The Heart of God, The Heart of the Reformation, Jesus Brings Division, Advent-From Darkness to Light, Unlikely Disciples.

 Two books of fiction - A Queen - Who Once Was Lost, Life in Glory